 Photos: SCP, LaBrec

-I maintain a busy schedule as a writer, composer, organist and pianist, and podcaster.
+I maintain a busy schedule as a writer, composer, organist, and pianist.
 You can listen to my first season of podcasts–consisting of episodes from my original science fiction audio novel, complete with original musical soundtracks–on the “My Radio” page.
 You can access some of my other compositions on the “My Music” page and on my YouTube channel.

-To learn more about my current work at the University of Kentucky, listen to this recent interview with WUKY or to this interview about our 100th Anniversary in 2018:
+To learn more about my past work as Director of the School of Music at the University of Kentucky, listen to this interview with WUKY or to this interview about our 100th Anniversary in 2018:

-Read more about our 100th Anniversary season here, or check out the current (2021) annual recruitment brochure for the University of Kentucky School of Music, which my staff and I prepared for this year’s recruitment season.
+You can read more about our 100th Anniversary season here, or check out this article about the UK School of Music’s designation by Yamaha as one of ten “Institutions of Excellence” in 2021.
+You can also review a copy of a recent recruitment brochure for the University of Kentucky School of Music.
 Additional samples of my communications work are available by following this link to the FSU College of Music’s 2017 Alumni Magazine or this one to the its 2016 Alumni Magazine.

 Current Work and Upcoming Events: